catalystneuro/neuroconv/docs/developer_guide/testing_suite.rst

 .. note::

-  You will likely observe many failed tests at this point, if you have not configured the other aspects of the testing suite shown below.
+  You will likely observe many failed tests if the test data is not available.
+See the section 'Testing on Example Data' for instructions on how to download the test data.

 Minimal